 Investment Companies (including ETFs)

 According to the Investment Company Institute’s official survey of the mutual fund industry, as of December 2015, the U.S. mutual fund industry has $15.7 trillion of assets under management.
 The ICI also estimated that, as of Sept.
-30, 2015, total U.S. retirement assets were $23.5 trillion, accounting for 34 percent of all household financial assets in the U.S. as of such date (the foregoing information is available here), and that 401(k) plan assets, as of such date, were estimated to be $4.5 trillion (or over 19 percent) of such total retirement assets (such ICI estimate is available here).
+30, 2015, total U.S. retirement assets were $23.5 trillion, accounting for 34 percent of all household financial assets in the U.S. as of such date and that 401(k) plan assets, as of such date, were estimated to be $4.5 trillion (or over 19 percent) of such total retirement assets (Click here for the ICI estimate).
 In addition, according to the ICI’s monthly ETF report, as of December 2015 the combined assets of U.S. ETFs were approximately $2.1 trillion, reflecting a year-to-date net issuance of over $230.9 billion of ETF shares.

 The 2016 examination priorities letter has identified the following as priorities for investment company registrants: